 3. Clothing

-I always have dedicated sleeping clothing that I keep dry.
-They include long underwear and long sleeve top with hat, gloves and socks as an option for pushing my bag’s performance.
-I tend to adjust the thickness of these depending on potential weather conditions, and I’m not afraid to put on even more layers if the need arises, making sure I maintain the room I need inside to prevent compression of the sleeping bag’s loft.
+You should always have dedicated sleeping clothing that is kept dry.
+They could include long underwear and long sleeve top hat, gloves and socks as an option for pushing your bag’s performance.
+You can adjust the thickness of these depending on potential weather conditions.
+Don’t be afraid to put on even more layers if the need arises, making sure to maintain the room you need inside to prevent compression of the sleeping bag’s loft.

 4. Right Temperature Range